Analysis | Four questions courts are deciding that will shape how we vote by mail in November

 3. How voters send their ballot back to the election office

 The majority of states make voters pay their own postage to mail ballots.
-In Georgia and four other states, groups on the left are suing to try to make postage prepaid, according to the nonpartisan National Conference for State Legislatures.
+In Georgia and four other states, groups on the left are suing to make postage prepaid, according to the nonpartisan National Conference of State Legislatures.

 What if your neighbor, or even a campaign volunteer, says they’re driving ballots to the local election office to drop off (and thus skip going through Postal Service)?
 Could they take yours?

 In many states, handing your sealed ballot off to someone else is legal to varying degrees.
 But many on the right derisively call this “ballot harvesting” and are arguing it should be illegal.
-Attacking ballot collecting is a regular feature of President Trump’s Twitter feed, and the RNC has tried hard to curtail laws allowing it this year.
+Attacking ballot collecting is a regular feature of Trump’s Twitter feed, and the RNC has tried hard to curtail laws allowing it this year.
 So far, they haven’t had any big wins.

 But courts have overturned bans that criminalize ballot collection in Minnesota and Arizona.
 In Arizona, a federal court ruled the state’s law criminalizing ballot collection has “a discriminatory impact on American Indian, Hispanic, and African American voters in Arizona,” some of whom live far away from post offices and rely on others to mail their ballots for them.
 Arizona officials have appealed this to the Supreme Court.

-Another way to drop off a ballot that more states are providing is through a ballot collection box, which is like a mail box for ballots only.
+Another way to drop off a ballot that more states are providing is through a ballot collection box, which is like a mailbox for ballots only.
 Republicans are suing in Pennsylvania to try to stop allowing unmonitored ballot drop boxes.
 (Some states have cameras monitoring these boxes.)

-4. Whether your ballot will get counted if it comes in after Election Day
+4. Whether your ballot will get counted if it arrives after Election Day

 This is the biggest and most consequential question.
-Voting-rights advocates say late ballots are by far the most frequent reason ballots get rejected.
+Voting rights advocates say late ballots are by far the most frequent reason ballots get rejected.
 And it could get worse.
 The Postal Service recently told 46 states and the District of Columbia that the agency can’t guarantee ballots will arrive on time under states’ existing deadlines for voters.
-Fewer than half states count late-arriving ballots.
+Fewer than half of the states count late-arriving ballots.
 There are lawsuits going on to extend deadlines or keep deadlines firmly on Election Day in more than a dozen states, including swing states Florida, Wisconsin, Pennsylvania and North Carolina.

 With so many lawsuits pending on so many aspects of voting, both sides expect at least some of these cases to make it to the Supreme Court before the election.
 Relying on the court is not something voting rights advocates want to do.
-They haven’t had much luck in recent years, and the court under Chief Justice John G. Roberts Jr. famously in 2013 gutted the Voting Rights Act designed to protect minority voters.
+They haven’t had much luck in recent years, and the court under Chief Justice John G. Roberts Jr. in 2013 famously gutted the Voting Rights Act designed to protect minority voters.
 Its conservative bent is even stronger now.